Amphetamine/dextroamphetamine (By mouth)

 - Tricyclic medicine to treat depression (including desipramine, protriptyline)

 - Fruit juice and vitamin C can affect how your body absorbs this medicine.

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have heart rhythm problems, high blood pressure, circulation problems, or a history of heart attack or stroke.
-Tell your doctor if you or anyone in your family has a history of depression, bipolar disorder, suicide, mental illness, or drug or alcohol dependence.
-Tell your doctor if you have Tourette syndrome or a history of seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart or blood vessel disease (such as arteriosclerosis), heart rhythm problems, high blood pressure, a history of heart attack, stroke, or seizures, or Tourette syndrome.
+Tell your doctor if you or anyone in your family has a history of depression, mental health problems, or drug or alcohol abuse.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.

 - This medicine may cause the following problems:

 - Serious heart or blood vessel problems, including heart attack and stroke

 - Unusual changes in behavior or thoughts

 - This medicine may make you dizzy or cause blurred vision.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.